 The oral medication is given in the office, one hour prior to the start of the procedure.
 This allows the medicine time to take effect prior to beginning the procedure.
 This often leaves the patient in a much more relaxed state, although typically still aware of the activity around them.

 Intervenous (IV) Sedation

-While you are sedated, you will be continuously monitored by Dr.Abbey and his team to ensure the highest level of comfort and safety.
+While you are sedated, you will be continuously monitored to ensure the highest level of comfort and safety.
 With either form of sedation, you will need to have someone available to drive you home from the procedure.
 You can also expect to feel a little sleepy for a few hours after arriving home.

-If there are any questions about the anesthesia provided in our office, please do not hesitate to ask Dr. Abbey or any member of our staff.
+If there are any questions about the anesthesia provided in our office, please do not hesitate to contact us.